bguesman/docsify-test/docs/integrations/transparency.md

 Open `ShaderPassTransparentForward.hlsl`, and find the first `#endif`, near the top of the file.
 This should typically be on line 3. **Right on the next line**, paste the following:

 ```
-#include "../../../code/source/atmosphere/AtmosphereGlobalTextures.hlsl"
+#include "../transparency.hlsl"
 ```

-This gives us access to the code that lets us sample Expanse's fog in this file.
+This gives us access to the code that lets us sample Expanse's fog and clouds in this file.

 Now, find the following two lines: